Have you always wanted to play the harp?

 Why Are Harp Strings Different Colors?

-When individuals are first starting to learn to play the harp, one of the most common questions they have is why the strings of harps are colored the way they are.
+When individuals are first starting to learn to play the harp, one of the most common questions they have is ‘why the strings different colors?’

 Just like a piano, there are different strings on a harp.